 Further enhance the quality of education, equal access and sustainability (incl. efficient funding for all levels of education) and stimulate non-formal education and lifelong learning;

-Strengthening a strategic approach to youth policy through the newly established Youth Agency and enhancing exchanges and cooperation in the field of non-formal education for young people and youth workers, inter alia through the youth strand of Erasmus+;
+Strengthening a strategic approach to youth policy through the newly established Youth Agency and enhancing exchanges and cooperation in the field of non-formal education for young people and youth workers, inter alia through the youth strand of Erasmus+ with the aim to create a sustainable ecosystem for youth development;

+Encourage a strategic approach to Youth Work to address more effectively the challenges young people are facing and to promote key competence development and realization of young people’s potential

 Ensure the right to quality education for all, including those from disadvantaged backgrounds; taking further steps to promote inclusive education and training.